awsdocs/amazon-api-gateway-developer-guide/doc_source/api-gateway-import-api-basePath.md

-# Set the Swagger `basePath` Property<a name="api-gateway-import-api-basePath"></a>
+# Set the OpenAPI `basePath` Property<a name="api-gateway-import-api-basePath"></a>

- In Swagger, you can use the `[basePath](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md)` property to provide one or more path parts that precede each path defined in the paths property\.
+ In OpenAPI, you can use the `[basePath](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md)` property to provide one or more path parts that precede each path defined in the paths property\.
 Because API Gateway has several ways to express a resource's path, the Import API feature provides three options for interpreting the `basePath` property during an import:

 ## ignore<a name="api-gateway-import-api-basePath-ignore"></a>

- If the Swagger file has a `basePath` value of `/a/b/c` and the `paths` property contains `/e` and `/f`, the following `POST` or `PUT` request:
+ If the OpenAPI file has a `basePath` value of `/a/b/c` and the `paths` property contains `/e` and `/f`, the following `POST` or `PUT` request:

 ```
 POST /restapis?mode=import&basepath=ignore